Ctoic/skills-github-pages/index.md

 ---
 # Welcome to My Blog

 Hi!
-I'm [Your Name], a passionate developer and blogger.
+I'm Najam ALi Abbas, a passionate developer and blogger.
 Here, you'll find posts about web development, programming, and technology.
 Stay tuned for tutorials, project updates, and coding tips.

 ## Recent Projects
 - **Project 1**: A sales management system built with PHP and MVC architecture.